-There are about 30 Multiple Choice questions which are broadly divided into three sections:
+This article comprises over 30 data science interview questions which are broadly divided into three sections:

-(A) We assuming the missing values as the mean of all values.
+(A) We assume the missing values as the mean of all values.

 (B) We ignore the missing features.

 (C) We integrate the posteriors probabilities over the missing features.

 (D) Drop the features completely.

 Explanation: Here, we don’t use general methods of handling missing values; instead, we integrate the posterior probabilities over the missing features for better predictions.

 Q2.
 Which of the following statement is False in the case of the KNN Algorithm?